Everyone loves a warm, fresh-out-of-the-oven cookie, right? Well, this is one for the record books.

-- In a large bowl, thoroughly stir together the flour, cream of tartar, baking soda, salt, and nutmeg.
-Set aside.
+- In a large bowl, sift together the flour, cream of tartar, baking soda, and salt.

-- Add the eggs and vanilla and beat until well blended and smooth.
+- Add vanilla, and then the eggs, one at a time, and beat until well blended and smooth.

-- Place on the baking sheets, spacing about 2 3/4-inches apart.
+- Place on the baking sheets, spaced about 2 inches apart.